 Profesor Hans Eysenck states that 'testing astrology is a complex and difficult field, as indeed all fields relating to psychological variables'.

 Myth of Flawed Experiments being passed off as Failed Experiments.
 Yet, many sceptics claim that astrology has consistently failed over many years in 'thousands of scientific tests'.
 This is a very popular myth that has been duplicated in many websites.
 I have asked numerous critics of astrology to cite their best single test.
 This is the list of the 'best'.
-I invite anyone reading this to produce or even devise a test of astrological practice that is not fundamentally flawed.
-[I don't have the time and resources to evaluate more than one test at a time].
+I invite anyone reading this to produce a test of astrological practice that refutes the basic claims of astrologers that is not fundamentally flawed.

 - ) The Carlson Double Blind Astrology test has been cited many times by sceptics.
 The study, published in Nature in 1985 claimed to show that qualified astrologers could not match test subject's charts with their self-reported results of the California Psychological Inventory (CPI) any better than chance.
 (Carlson 1985) It received much Press attention and is still published extensively on the web as the strongest evidence that natal astrology is no better than chance.
 However, at the time, Carlson's conclusions received criticism from a number of authoritative sources including Professor Hans Eysenck of London University.
 (Eysenck 1985) Recent analysis of the data by Professor Suitbert Ertel and others has revealed that this test actually shows support for astrology (see scientific evidence). [more...]